Vidyapiratha/dealmgt/README.md

 - Parallel Development: Teams can work on different functions simultaneously without much conflict or need for coordination.

 - Avoid Deployment Overhead: Updating any part of the code requires redeploying all functions, even if only one function changed if we have all resources in one JS file.
-If we have seperate JS files we can deploy them seperately
+If we have separate JS files we can deploy them separately

-As it is a small scale project tarting with a single file can be quick and convenient.
+As it is a small-scale project starting with a single file can be quick and convenient.
 As the project grows or this project is being worked in a team, separate files per function offer better organization, maintainability, and scalability.

 Given the context of CRUD operations for a "deals" application, if the functions share a lot of common setup or utility code, starting in a single file could be reasonable.
 However, considering future expansion, ease of maintenance, and the benefits of modularity, separating functions into different files is generally advisable.